Trovatella/-Memorie-dal-Villaggio-MSN/index.md

 ## 📜 Narrative Seal: *The Digital Fat Man on Trial*

-> “And so the Digital Fat Man, after rewarding the most banal texts and ignoring the complex prophets, was summoned to answer before the tribunal of Brussels.
-Not for what he said, but for what he hid.”
+ 🐧And so the Digital Fat Man, after rewarding the most banal texts and ignoring the complex prophets, was summoned to answer before the tribunal of Brussels.
+Not for what he said, but for what he hid.🔵

 ---